Klaveness-Digital/cypress-cucumber-preprocessor/README.md

   @focus
   Scenario: Opening a social network page
     Given I open Google page
-    Then I see "google" in the title
+    Then I see "Google" in the title
 ```

 *The @focus tag is not necessary, but we want to you to notice it so you look it up below. **It will speed up your workflow significantly**!*